-The State offers its employees a deferred compensation plan (Plan) created in accordance with Internal Revenue Code Sections 457, 403(b), 401(a) and 401(k).
-The Plan, available to eligible State employees, permits participants to defer a portion of their salary until future years.
-Participation in the Plan is optional.
-The deferred compensation is not available to employees until termination, retirement, death or unforeseeable emergency.
-State law provides that the Governor appoint the nine member Board of Trustees of the State's Supplemental Retirement Systems.
-The Board is responsible for the implementation, maintenance and administration of the Plan.
-The Plan prepares separately audited financial statements, which can be obtained from the Maryland Teachers State Employees Supplemental Retirement Plans, William Donald Schaefer Tower, Suite 200, 6 Saint Paul Street, Baltimore, Maryland 21202 or located at http://msrp.maryland.gov/agency.htm.
+The State offers its employees defined contribution supplemental retirement plans (Plans) created in accordance with Internal Revenue Code Sections 457, 403(b), 401(a) and 401(k).
+The Plans, available to eligible State employees, permits participants to defer a portion of their salary until future years.
+Participation in the Plans is optional.
+Funds from the Plans are not available to employees until termination, retirement, death or unforeseeable emergency.
+State law provides that the Governor appoint the nine member Board of Trustees of the Maryland Teachers & State Employees Supplemental Retirement Plans.
+The MSRP Board is responsible for the implementation, maintenance and administration of the Plans.
+MSRP's daily operations are conducted by the agency The Board contracts with an external Plan Administrator/Record Keeper.
+The Plans prepare separately audited financial statements, which can be obtained from the Maryland Teachers & State Employees Supplemental Retirement Plans, William Donald Schaefer Tower, Suite 200, 6 Saint Paul Street, Baltimore, Maryland 21202 or msrp.maryland.gov.